You and your spouse were partners.

 Three years later, Jason tells Linda he wants a divorce.

-Separate property was used to purchase a community asset.
+Separate property was used to purchase an asset belonging to the community.
 So now that Jason and Linda are getting divorced, who gets the Coronado house?

 - Is it split 50-50 because it was purchased while Jason and Linda were married?